-Ski Mad World is developing into a real resource.
-It fills a niche I didn’t know existed: “the History of Skiing Geography.”
-MadPatSki’s recent post on the history of ski movies motivated me to investigate some of the story lines he alludes to in the piece.
+Ski Mad World fills a niche we didn’t know existed: “the History of Skiing Geography.”
+MadPatSki’s recent post on the history of ski movies motivated us to investigate some of the story lines he alludes to in the piece.

 Arnold Fanck was a pioneer in ski films.
 He began making documentary and action films after the end of World War I, shooting in remote mountain locations.